P0ulpy/log-compiler/README.md

   - `TitleSection`: A section with a title.
   - `Blockquote`: A section with zones.
   - `Line`: A plain line of text.
+- `EmptyLine`: A line containing only spaces, tabs, newlines, or carriage returns.
 - `TitleSection`:
   - Begins with a `TitleLevel` that represents the section's level (up to six `#` symbols).
   - Followed by `Text` containing the section's title.